dotintent/react-native-ble-plx/README.md

 }
 ```

+Then you should build the version using native modules (e.g. with `npx expo prebuild` command).
+And install it directly into your device with `npx expo run:android`.

-Next, rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.
+You can find more details in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.

 ## API